Name: Necropolis for the Victims of Fascism (Nekropola žrtvama fašizma) or Monument on Smrike (Spomenik na Smrika)

 From Yugoslav Wars to Present-Day

 During the Yugoslav-era, this monument at Smrike was a vibrant and well-visited memorial.
+Attention around the monument and the area of Novi Travnik was further bolstered in the years after its construction as a result of not only the town notably changing its name to "Pucarevo" in 1980 (in honor of famous Partisan war hero Đuro Pucar), but also because of the Winter Olympics being held not far away in Sarajevo in 1983.
 However, with the onset of the Yugoslav Wars and the dismantling of the Yugoslav state in the early 1990s, this area became a contentious front line for many brutal and vicious ethnic conflicts, especially during the Bosnian War.
+Sentiments towards Yugoslav heritage were so soured at this point that as soon as the war started in 1992, Pucarevo immediately changed its name back to its original "Novi Travnik".
 Sources recount that Čamić Hill, the location where Smrike Necropolis resides, was the dividing line between HVO & ARBiH forces during the conflict.
 During this fighting, many of the monoliths were significantly damaged, with one being completely obliterated and most others sustaining marks from gunfire.
 In addition, many land-mines were planted in the area.
 After the end of the wars, no effort was made to rehabilitate or repair the monument complex.
 Furthermore, the vast majority of the original grounds of this complex have been overtaken and re-purposed into cropland by local farmers.
 However, in the late 2010s, the first efforts began to be put forward by the local community to rehabilitate the site.
 These efforts included cleaning overgrowth from the site, holding commemorative events once again, and adding signage pointing to the necropolis along the main road.
 Yet, as of 2019, the destroyed monoliths at the site have not been repaired or replaced.

 Plaques, Engravings and Graffiti: